 For GC/MS volatile organic analysis, a composite sample consists of at least four aliquots or grab samples collected during the sampling event (not necessarily flow proportioned).
-A separate analysis should be performed for each sample and the results averaged.
+The samples must be combined in the laboratory immediately before analysis and then one analysis is performed.
+(EPA Form 2C)